Q: Who are the primary users of AWS Data Exchange?

 Q: How do I specify the Data Subscription Agreement (DSA)?

 AWS Data Exchange provides an optional Data Subscription Agreement (DSA) template that incorporates inputs from multiple AWS customers and data providers.
-You can choose to use this DSA template, copy and edit it with their own terms and conditions, or specify custom terms by uploading a DSA of their choice.
+You can choose to use this DSA template, copy and edit it with their own terms and conditions, or specify custom terms by uploading a DSA of your choice.
 AWS Data Exchange will associate the DSA specified for the product without any further modifications.
-See Publishing Products for further information.
+For more information, see Publishing a new product.

 Q: What ways can I price my data sets?

 AWS Data Exchange currently supports subscription-based pricing from 1- to 36-month duration terms.

 Q: Is AWS Data Exchange suitable for data providers who want to distribute their data for free?

 Yes.
 Many data providers make their data products available for free for research, scientific, or other noncommercial use cases.

 Q: Can I customize pricing or terms for select customers?